 International Festival is an annual on-campus event with international food, exhibitors, games and activities, art exhibitions, ceramic sales, a children’s bounce house, games, student displays, and much more!
 All proceeds benefit the Soka Education Fund.

-We sincerely appreciate everyone who signed up to volunteer or perform that day and we hope to tap that enthusiasm when we celebrate SUA’s 20th Anniversary on May 1, 2021.
+We sincerely appreciate everyone who signed up to volunteer or perform that day and we hope to tap that enthusiasm when we celebrate again on May 7, 2022.

 Until next year!

 Thank you to the Orange County Register, our Presenting Sponsor, and Fifth District Orange County Supervisor Lisa Bartlett, our Community Partner.

 Frequently Asked Questions

 Parking on campus is $10 in cash.
 We ask that you carpool and have exact cash to speed up the lines.
 We do not take credit cards in the parking lots.

 Don’t forget to bring cash for food and shopping.
 There will be a Capstone Federal ATM on the back patio of Founders Hall, but it does charge a user fee.

 There will be about 250 exhibitors participating.
 Goods and services generally include international food, hand-crafted jewelry, shoes, crafts, and information about local businesses and government offices.